-Last Saturday I found some beautiful scallops at my local Asian market and made an impulse buy for Sunday dinner, without a firm meal plan to go with it.
+Long Grain Pistachio Risotto was a recipe born of necessity.
+Last Saturday I found some beautiful scallops at my local Asian market and made an impulse buy for Sunday dinner.
+I needed a couple of good sides to round out the meal.
 After ruling out pasta, polenta, and pilaf I remembered a risotto dish from an old Junior League cookbook that I made for Mothers’ Day.
 Risotto alla Milanese was a big hit for the moms and more forgiving than most risotto preparations.
 The flavor profile wasn’t quite right – Parmesan and scallops aren’t an ideal pairing – but there was potential.

 The original recipe is an exercise in contradictions.
 The recipe’s preface takes care to note the recipe’s pedigree, contributed to the Junior League by a member of one of “Northern California’s oldest Italian families” with a “flair and elegance for entertaining.”
 In spite of the lofty introduction, the recipe that follows is unfussy and delightfully non-traditional.
-Risotto snobs will be immediately put off by this recipe’s use of long grain rice instead of Arborio, to which I can only shake my head.
+Risotto snobs will scoff at the use of long grain rice instead of Arborio, to which I can only shake my head.
 Aside from the non-traditional choice of rice, the Junior League recipe hews close to the classic.
 The instructions in the original are thorough and thoughtfully prepared and produce a rich and luxurious risotto, tradition be damned.

-And it worked out exactly as I had hoped.
+And thus Long Grain Pistachio Risotto was born, and it worked out exactly as I had hoped.
 The pistachios lent some nuttiness and a little bit of texture and the garlic chives gave it some bite, all without stealing the show from the simple salt and pepper scallops.
 A side of broccolini, a garnish of wakame salad, and a squeeze of lemon and we’re off to the races.
 I can see this recipe cleaning up nicely for just about any seafood entrée – shrimp and salmon in particular.
 There’s enough rich and buttery goodness in the risotto to eliminate the need for a separate sauce, while still letting the seafood speak for itself.
 Enjoy!

 - Melt 5 tbsp of butter in a large dutch oven over medium low heat.
 Add the onion and saute for 5-7 minutes until onion is soft and translucent but not browned.